BALLYMENA 1914-1918

 NEWS has been received in Ballymena by the relatives of R. McDonald, Larne Street, of the Royal Garrison Artillery, that he has been wounded in the leg.

-H. McNeill, James Street of 4th Btn.
+H. McNeill, James Street, of 4th Btn.
 Royal Marines, who has been wounded during the defence of Antwerp was in Ballymena recently.

-Corp.
-W. J. Nesbitt has been promoted to the rank of Sergeant.
+Corporal W. J. Nesbitt has been promoted to the rank of Sergeant.

 Despite a brave stand, the British were soon outflanked as French troops fell back and thus began an epic fighting retreat to escape the German pincer movement.
 Ed.)